 The outsole features new hexagonal patterns covered in blown rubber.
 This gives the shoe superior traction.
 A crash pad in the heel is designed to isolate shock.

 The midsole offers a really nice blend of shock-absorbing features and responsiveness.
 New Balance made a few tweaks in the midsole by changing the hexagonal patterns from concave to convex.
 With this new configuration, the larger hexagons in the heel absorb shock while the elongated hexagons going to the forefoot deliver a nice and firm propulsion.
-The Fresh Foam layer makes every stride feel cushioned particularly in the heel.
+The Fresh Foam layer, which is also used in the Zante v4 running shoe, makes every stride feel cushioned particularly in the heel.

 As mentioned, the bump in the arch has been removed and the midfoot straddle stretched a bit for a more relaxed midfoot fit without taking away the snug comfort.